Edge Information Hub: Orchestrating Satellites, UAVs, MEC, Sensing and Communications for 6G Closed-Loop Controls: Problem Transformation and Iterative Solution

 \begin{lemma} For the convex function $1/xy$ with $x>0$ and $y>0$, we have the following inequality for any $x_0>0$ and $y_0>0$

 \end{lemma}

-\begin{proof} The convexity can be checked of $1/xy$ by checking the Hessian matrix.
+\begin{proof} The convexity of $1/xy$ can be checked by checking the Hessian matrix.
 With the convexity of $1/xy$, we can obtain the inequality in \eqref{lemma3_1} immediately through the first-order condition of convex functions ~\cite[Section 3.1.3]{cvx}. \end{proof}

 Based on \textbf{Lemma \ref{lemma3}}, we have the following inequality by substituting $x = 1/u, y = au+bv, x_0 = 1/u_0, y_0 = au_0+bv_0$ into \eqref{lemma3_1}

 where $a>0$, $b>0$, $u>0$ and $v>0$.